KLDetect/keylogger-detector/doc/dev_journal.md

 1. Test some more user space keyloggers and see if it is truly basicallly always very easy to detect them.
 2. Figrue out how to detect kernel module kerlogger w/o just scanning for suspiciously named logfiles.

+## Thursday, 11.05.2023
+### Michel
+I was able to recreate all the steps Sebastian did on wednesday 10.05.2023.
+The only difference was, that on a ubuntu VM, the third step ls -l /proc/{1, 880, 1774, 63277}/exe` has to be executed a little bit differently.
+I wasnt able to give out a list of all processes at once.
+I had to check each PID individually, to see which PID belongs to which process.

 ## Sunday, 14.05.23
 ### Sebastian
 Talked to Dr. Eleliemy.
 Now have the following plan for the project: